-The Southern California Clinical and Translational Science Institute is seeking applications for team building activities of up to $3,000 each from small research teams.
-This mechanism is intended to provide rapid funding for activities that promote the SC CTSI goal of assembling new multidisciplinary or transdisciplinary teams focused on clinical and community research, particularly those that are grounded in the team science principles (https://sc-ctsi.org/training-education/team-science-training) principles.
+The Southern California Clinical and Translational Science Institute is seeking applications for team building activities for up to $3,000 each from research teams.
+This mechanism is intended to provide rapid funding for activities that promote the SC CTSI goal of assembling new multidisciplinary or transdisciplinary teams focused on clinical and community research, and those that are grounded in the team science principles (https://sc-ctsi.org/training-education/team-science-training) principles.
 Examples include, but are not limited to:

-Conference/workshops/seminars: Highest priority will be given to topics and formats that are focused on strategies for building new collaborations between individuals and/or groups from diverse disciplines and/or which apply team science principles.
+- Highest priority will be given to topics and formats that are focused on strategies for building new collaborations between individuals and/or groups from diverse disciplines and/or which apply team science principles.
 Registration must be broadly available to the SC CTSI affiliated community.
-The proposals should provide a proposed agenda, list of participants and the anticipated location.
+The proposals should provide a proposed agenda, list of participants and proposed virtual platform.
 Follow-up meeting plans and communication plans are also required as well as evidence of commitment from key stakeholders.
 The contributions of the SC CTSI must be recognized in all meeting promotions.

 For all proposals, a clear description of the unique contributions of team members, any existing collaborative relationships between the team members, and the organization of the team is required.

-Pre-submission consultation with SC CTSI Team Building Grant Program staff is required.
+Pre-submission consultation with SC CTSI Research Development team is required.
 This consultation will enable you to focus your proposal and understand some of the unique features of this voucher mechanism.
-The SC CTSI Team Building Grant staff can rapidly determine whether the proposed aims meets the mission of this funding mechanism.
-If requested, the SC CTSI Team building grant staff will work with you to develop a complete activity plan to achieve your team building goals.
+SC CTSI Research Development team can rapidly determine whether the proposed aims meet the mission of this funding mechanism.
+If requested, the SC CTSI Research Development team will work with you to develop a complete activity plan to achieve your team building goals.

-One renewal for up to $5000 is allowable for teams that have demonstrated a multidisciplinary composition and a commitment to work together toward a specific research goal by pursuing an extramural funding opportunity directly or after receipt of internal seed funds intended to establish a research center.
+One renewal for up to $5000 is allowable for teams that have demonstrated a multidisciplinary composition and a commitment to work together toward a specific research goal by pursuing an extramural funding opportunity directly or after receipt of additional internal seed funds intended to establish a research center.
 A clear description of how the second cycle of funding will lead to an extramural funding application is required.
-Examples for possible activities include, but are not limited to, recruiting community members to participate in the research design (e.g., focus group), inclusion of participants from other CTSA hubs, attending and presenting in the Association for Clinical and Translational Science (ACTS) or the Science of Team Science annual meetings, and supporting the publication fee for open access journals.
+Examples of possible activities include, but are not limited to, recruiting community members to participate in the research design (e.g., focus group), inclusion of participants from other CTSA hubs, attending and presenting in the Association for Clinical and Translational Science (ACTS) or the Science of Team Science annual meetings, and supporting publication fees reporting on project outcomes for open access journals.

-Pre-submission consultation with SC CTSI Team Building Grant staff is required.
+Pre-submission consultation with SC CTSI Research Development team is required.

 Please include one PDF file including the following information:

-- Research Proposal (maximum 2 pages including any literature reference including
+- Research Proposal (maximum 2 pages including any literature references) including:

 - Objectives including a rationale for how the event or activity will promote team building

-- Activity Details including any anticipated agenda, schedule, speakers and venue (if applicable and note if confirmed);
+- Activity Details including any anticipated agenda, schedule, speakers and virtual platform (if applicable and note if confirmed);

 - Target Audience/Collaborators including a brief description of the expected outcome and defined next steps as well as a description of the methods that will be used to assess impact